MapsPeople/web-ui/packages/demos/README.md

 1. **Map Display** - Initialize and display a MapsIndoors map using Mapbox
 2. **Floor Selector** - Navigate between building floors
+3. **My Position** - Display and track the user's current position on the map
+4. **People Tracking** - Display multiple people's locations from a database on the map
-3. **Location Search** - Search for locations and highlight results on the map
+5. **Location Search** - Search for locations and highlight results on the map
-4. **Directions/Routing** - Get directions between two locations with route visualization
+6. **Directions/Routing** - Get directions between two locations with route visualization

 ## Prerequisites